-The v-stitch is such a fast and versatile stitch made by double crochets and chains.
+The double crochet v-stitch is such a fast and versatile stitch made by using only double crochets and chains.
 It creates a beautiful lacy fabric which has good drape and flow.
 If you know how to double crochet, chain, and skip stitches, you can easily learn this stitch.
 Are you ready to learn how to crochet the v-stitch?

 Before we get started, let’s look at the anatomy of a completed row v-stitches.
 The easiest mistake to make is confusing where the chain 1 spaces are.
 When you move beyond row 1, you will be working in each “v” and not in the gap created between each “v”.